Voluntary Quit - Section 8-1001 - Maryland Unemployment Decisions Digest - Appeals

 The claimant resigned in order to relocate with her husband who moved to obtain a new job offering normal working hours without job stress.
 The claimant's husband, although not as healthy as previously, was ambulatory and able to work full-time at his new, less stressful job.
 The claimant's husband is simply not a person who must be "cared for" by the claimant in a medical sense, which was the sense intended by the legislature.
 Therefore, the case appropriately falls within that provision of Section 8-1001 which disqualifies claimants who resign to accompany or join their spouses in a new locality.
 Eastep v.
 Gaithersburg Day Nursery, 24-BR-85.

 Where an employee quits to relocate out of state with an ill spouse, the important issue is whether the employee left primarily just to join the spouse or to care for the medical needs of the spouse.
 Stidham v.
 Kelly Health Care, 650-BR-86.

 Spouses of military personnel who lose their sponsorship and therefore become legally unable to continue in their jobs are not subject to a disqualification under Section 8-1001 of the law.
 Matthews v.
 U.S.A. - F.A.
 Center, Europe, 2279-BR-83.

 2. Attending an Educational Institution

-good cause or valid circumstances.
+The claimant clearly left her job in order to attend an educational institution.
+The claimant voluntarily quit without good cause or valid circumstances.
 Alkire v.
 Butler Service Group, Inc., 201-BH-90.

 C. Religious Beliefs